Table of Contents

 - Sleep.
 Tissue repair is a key part of sleep.
 Make rest a priority.

-If you think your eyes aren't healing properly or you have any other concerns, talk with your doctor right away.
+If you think your eyes are not healing properly or you have any other concerns, talk with your doctor right away.

 When your eyes have healed and your vision has stabilized, you can work with your doctor on a new eyeglass prescription.
-You'll know that your glasses won't be out of date in a few weeks due to eye shape, and that could be a big relief to you.
+You will know that your glasses will not be out of date in a few weeks due to eye shape, and that could be a big relief to you.
 But you will need to take care of your eyes as they heal.

 Benefits of Cross-Linking Go Beyond Stopping Progression of Keratoconus.
 (January 2016).
 Ocular Surgery News.